mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Elasticsearch.md

 By Jack Szwergold, September 21, 2015

+## Elasticsearch prerequisites.

+Elasticsearch requires Java 7—or better—to be installed for it to work.
+So make sure the system you plan on running Elasticsearch on has Java 7 installed and `JAVA_HOME` is properly set on the system.

 ## Install Elasticsearch.

 First, import the public key used by the package management system: